Overview | Edeiology | Setting | Organizations | History | NPCs

 During the age of secrecy, minor changes in appearance were often written off as mutations.
 Animals with idea magic were often seen as mythological creatures and spirits.

 In the Age of Reunion, people are fairly open to individuals who come from other dimensions.
-They may choose whether or not to engage with human society—if they do, they need to be entered into the registry of all individuals in society.
+They may choose whether or not to engage with united society—if they do, they need to be entered into the registry of all individuals in society.
 If that individual possesses a foreign type of magic or is anything other than a mundane human, they will be requested to provide a brief explanation of their capabilities and characteristics.

 There are, however, research groups dedicated to understanding extradimensional magic and science, and these groups may reach out to the individual to do some testing and research.
 This is completely voluntary.